 At home, I always serve an extra empty bowl to trash the casings.

-- These prepared beans are delicious on their own, served as a snack and paired with a glass of cold beer, red wine;
+- These prepared beans are delicious on their own and served as a snack.

 - Enjoy as a popcorn substitute during movie night.